Annotations on talent & expertise

 - Naar gebieden van expertise: schaken; natuurkunde; geneeskunde; sport, dans; muziek; schrijven. expert judgment; representation.

-H. Howison (1826).
+W. Howison (1826).
 The contest of the twelve nations; or, a view of the different bases of human character and talent.
 Edinburgh: Oliver & Boyd.
+The book is anonymous., but the author is known to be William Howison. online

-G. Rˇvˇsz (1952).
+G. Révész (1952).
 Talent en genie.
 Grondslagen van een psychologie der begaafdheid.
 Brill.
+See this Twitter thread.

 Calvin W. Taylor & Frank Barron (Eds) (1963).
 Scientific creativity: Its recognition and development.
 Selected papers from the proceedings of the first, second, and third University of Utah conferences: 'The identification of creative scientific talent'.
 John Wiley.